 Farm to Table

 The farm to table movement has grown quickly in this bountiful land.
 Spend your mornings walking through lush gardens and orchards picking the ingredients for your dinner that night.
 In the warmer months, dine beneath a 100-year-old apple tree on delicacies created with ingredients picked a stone’s throw away.
 Our farmers and chefs take pride in the food they grow, the dishes the create, and the strong bond they have formed to create tasty treats for you with the freshest ingredients available.
 Many forage in the hills, mountains and valleys for wild edibles to make your meal all the more unique.
-Ask your local Visitor Centre to find the closets farm to table experience.
+Ask your local Visitor Centre to find the closest farm to table experience.

 Unique Dining experiences

 Taste the bounty of Route 97 at side street cafes, lake and riverside restaurants and mountain get-aways.
 Eat family style at a chic downtown restaurant, or have a private dinner in a vineyard, wine cave or cellar.
 Gather your family and friends and enjoy a medieval all you can eat feast at a waterfront pub.
 Settle in for some First Nations home cooking as you bite into Saskatoon berry, maple walnut bannock.
 Wrap your mouth around an Indian taco or a buffalo bannock burger.
-Pick some fresh fruit up from a local fruit stand (link to fruit stand trail) and enjoy and East Indian Buffet at the same location.
+Pick some fresh fruit up from a local fruit stand and enjoy and East Indian Buffet at the same location.

 There are plenty of brag worthy experiences to take home with from the Route 97 Culinary Trail.